mosip/documentation/docs/esignet-end-user-guide.md

 ![](\_images/idp-login-otp-loginhere.png)

 3\.
 Resident needs to enter valid VID in the "Enter Your VID" text field.
-Also, they can enter the UIN here.

 ![](\_images/idp-login-otp-entervid.png)